danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 #### Key events

-[key] works with an external bluetooth or usb keyboard. [keyup] & [keyname] are not supported as there is currently no *official* way to intercept raw key events on iOS.
+[key] works with an external USB or Bluetooth or keyboard. [keyup] & [keyname] are not supported as there is currently no *official* way to intercept raw key events on iOS.

 #### VU Meter